Testing ER = EPR with Hydrogen

 The key assumption of this paper, following \cite{Dai:2019mse, Wilson-Ewing:2021kcp}, is that part of the electric field surrounding an entangled charged particle will enter the wormhole, thereby reducing the electric field surrounding the entangled particle as measured by an observer who does not have access to the wormhole.
 We further assume that this effect is independent of the particle's motion, or its possible quantum superposition in different positions.

 In addition to this key assumption, we make three further assumptions.
-First, we assume that the fraction of the electric field that enters the wormhole is proportional to the entanglement entropy $s$ between the entangled pair; this is motivated by the proposal that the cross-sectional area of such a wormhole should be proportional to the entanglement entropy \cite{Verlinde:2020upt}, and that in the limiting case of no entanglement, there would be no wormhole and no effect.
+First, we assume that the fraction of the electric field that enters the wormhole is proportional to the entanglement entropy $s$ between the entangled pair; this is motivated by the proposal that the cross-sectional area of such a wormhole should be proportional to the entanglement entropy \cite{Verlinde:2020upt} (for an alternate proposal that the area of the throat of the wormhole should be zero, see \cite{Jusufi:2025rlr}; in this case, there would be no effect), and that in the limiting case of no entanglement, there would be no wormhole and no effect.
 Second, we assume that this effect impacts point particles, but not composite objects (like protons, for example) whose size is much larger than $\lp$, the scale of quantum gravity.
 Third, we assume that electrons are point particles, and (when entangled) some of the electric field surrounding them will pass into the ER = EPR wormhole.